Functional Approximation Methods for Differentially Private Distribution Estimation: Abstract

 \section{Abstract}

-The cumulative distribution function (CDF) is fundamental due to its ability to reveal information about random variables, making it essential in studies that require privacy-preserving methods to protect sensitive data.
-This paper introduces a novel privacy-preserving CDF method inspired by the functional analysis and functional mechanism.
-Our approach projects the empirical CDF into a predefined space, approximating it using specific functions, and protects the coefficients to achieve a differentially private empirical CDF.
-Compared to existing methods like histogram queries and adaptive quantiles, our method is preferable in decentralized settings and scenarios where CDFs must be updated with newly collected data.
+The \ac{cdf} is fundamental for characterizing random variables, making it essential in applications that require privacy-preserving data analysis.
+This paper introduces a novel framework for constructing differentially private \ac{cdf}s inspired by functional analysis and the functional mechanism.
+We develop two variants: a polynomial projection method, which projects the empirical \ac{cdf} into a polynomial space, and a sparse approximation method via matching pursuit, which projects it into arbitrary function spaces constructed from dictionaries.
+In both cases, the empirical \ac{cdf} is approximated within the chosen space, and the corresponding coefficients are privatized to guarantee differential privacy.
+Compared with existing approaches such as histogram queries, tree-based methods, and adaptive quantiles, our approach achieves comparable or superior performance.
+Our methods are particularly well-suited to decentralized settings and scenarios where \ac{cdf}s must be efficiently updated with newly collected or streaming data.
+They are also readily extensible to multivariate distributions while remaining effective.
+In addition, we investigate the influence of parameters such as dictionary size and systematically evaluate different dictionary constructions, including Legendre polynomials, B-splines, and distribution-based functions.
+Overall, our contributions advance the development of practical and reliable methods for privacy-preserving \ac{cdf} estimation.